emmaknaub/CS1632_Fall2021/study_guides/midterm_1_study_guide.md

 ## UNIT TESTING
 * Be able to list the 4 levels of testing in a hierarchy: acceptance/system/integration/unit.
-* Be prepared to write some unit tests in JUnit.
+* **Be able to write unit tests in JUnit given a test case.**
-  * Names of JUnit methods will be provided, but you should know _how_ to use them.
+* **Be able to write JUnit code to create stubs, test doubles, mocks,**
-* Be prepared to write JUnit code for stubs, test doubles, mocks, and behavior verification.
+* **Be able to write JUnit code to perform both state verification and behavior verification.**
 * Testing private methods
-  * You will NOT be asked to write code to test them using reflection.
+  * Be able to discuss why/why not one might not decide to test them.
-  * You may be asked to discuss why/why not one might not decide to test them.
+  * **Be able to write code to test a private method using Java reflection.**

 ## TDD
 * Be able to draw the red-green-refactor loop.